 A project is a collection of tasks that accomplish a specific goal.
 Project management is the process of planning, managing, and executing your team’s work.
 Project management software helps teams do that by increasing clarity and improving team collaboration.

 A program, on the other hand, is a group of projects that accomplish strategic business goals.
 For example, all of the new features your company is launching in a quarter would be considered a program, despite the fact that each feature would likely have its own project.
-Program management is the process of managing longer-term, interdependent initiatives in alignment with your company goals.
-The program will include a variety of connected projects, which may each have a project manager.
-Learn more about a program manager vs. project manager.
+Program management helps you manage these longer-term, interdependent feature launches in alignment with your company goals.
+The program will include a variety of connected projects, which may each have a project manager and supporting team members.
+Learn more about the differences between a program manager and a project manager’s responsibilities.

 Program management and project portfolio management are very similar—the difference lies in the types of projects that are being managed.
 In program management, the projects within the program are connected and often interdependent.
 For example, a program might be a collection of all of the marketing campaigns to promote new features that are going to be launched throughout the year, or even a grant management plan for nonprofit organizations.
 All of these features are connected, so they would fall under program management, instead of project portfolio management.
 On the other hand, a portfolio might be all of the marketing initiatives within a quarter or a year, whether they’re connected or not.
 Project portfolio management software is the tool teams use to track those projects and share insight with stakeholders.